Female Buffalo Soldier- With Documents

 such as Cathay Williams, the future female Buffalo Soldier, decided it was much better than frequent civilian unemployment.

-In a news paper article, she said "I wanted to make my own living and not be dependent of relations or friends."
+In a news paper article, she said "I wanted to make my own living and not be dependent on relations or friends."

-Of course in some quarters, it was thought this is an good way of getting rid of two problems at the same time.
+Of course in some quarters, it was thought this was a good way of getting rid of two problems at the same time.

 When Congress reorganized the peacetime regular army in the summer of 1866, it had taken the above situation into account.
 It also recognized the military merits of black soldiers by authorizing two segregated regiments of black cavalry, the Ninth United States Cavalry and the Tenth United States Cavalry and the 24th, 25th ,38th , 39th, 40th and 41st Infantry Regiments.
 Orders were given to transfer the troops to the western war arena, where they would join the army's fight with the Indians.
 In 1869, one year after Cathay Williams' discharge from the army, the black infantry regiments were consolidated into two units, the Twenty-fourth United States Infantry and the Twenty-fifth United States Infantry.
 The 38th U.S. Infantry became the Twenty-fourth United States Infantry.
 All of the black regiments were commanded by white officers at that time.